Boot-Error/Sentience/content/technicalevents/upsidedown.md

 In order to get your friends back home, the robot must push the balls into the basket, representing portals.
 However, there are demogorgans in your way, the obstacles.
 You must avoid them.
 At a time 3 robots will play, all trying to collect 1 ball at a time and reach the portal.
-The robot able to score maximum points at end of game will be declared the winner.
+The robot able to score maximum points at end of game will be declared the winnere

+## Event Criteria
+- Team size: 2-3
+- Robot Dimensions: 30cms * 30cms * 25cms (length * breadth * height)
+- Robot Weight: 1.5kg

 ## Arena